nxp-imx/ethos-u-vela/PERFORMANCE.md

 ### Accelerator configuration

 This shows the selected accelerator configuration.
-It identifies the Embedded NPU that the compiler is targeting. **NOTE: It is extremely important to select the correct device, otherwise a run-time check in the driver will fail.**
+It identifies the Embedded NPU that the compiler is targeting.  **NOTE: It is crucial to select the correct device, otherwise a run-time check in the driver will fail.**
 To select a different accelerator configuration use the CLI option `--accelerator-config`, see [OPTIONS.md](OPTIONS.md#Accelerator-Configuration).